jamesbrink/yeet/README.md

 # 🚀 yeet

-A lazy developer's git tool for generating snarky, hilarious commit messages with AI and automatically pushing changes.
+A lazy developer's git tool for generating BRUTALLY RUDE commit messages with AI and automatically pushing changes.

 ## What is yeet?

 `yeet` is a bash script that:

 1. Stages all your changes (`git add .`)
-2. Uses Ollama to generate a funny, sarcastic, but technically accurate commit message based on your code changes
+2. Uses Ollama to generate a funny, offensive, but technically accurate commit message based on your code changes
 3. Intelligently falls back to smart default messages when the AI is being generic
 4. Commits the changes with the generated message
 5. Automatically pushes to your remote (if one exists)